wp-plugins/tpg-get-posts/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 3.1.0=
+* correct the assignment of class to post title
+* correct error with select by category name
+* add function to process shortcode in admin area, premium extension feature

 = 3.0.0 =
 * remove id from div - the repeating of a div caused validation routines to throw errors with duplicate div id.
 This change may break formatting. see option to stop updates
 * set default thumbnail size to thumbnail instead of none.